Paying Debts to Family Members Before Filing for Bankruptcy

 How can I pay my family back?

-The bottom line is, people turn to their families first in times of hardship, financial and otherwise.
+The bottom line is that many people turn to their families first in times of hardship, financial and otherwise.
 We want to repay them first when we have the means.
-Regardless, bankruptcy law treats your family just like every other creditor.
-If you’re taking a loan from or making a loan to a family member, make sure that loan is documented so you have the option to list it on a bankruptcy schedule.
-Remember the preferential transfer period and plan accordingly.
+However, bankruptcy law treats your family just like every other creditor.
+If you’re taking a loan from or making a loan to a family member, make sure that loan is documented.
+You are required to list all creditors and outstanding debts, and you may be asked for proof.

 If you’re struggling with debts to family members and other creditors, reach out to one of our experienced bankruptcy attorneys for a free consultation to discuss your circumstances and your options.